brad-jones/assetmini/README.md

   - The view helper class will automatically invalidate the cache if need be.

-  - It can also parse LESS files, so you can use variables and other cool stuff in your css.
+  - It can also parse LESS/SASS files, so you can use variables and other cool stuff in your css.
     **IT EVEN COMPILES TWITTER BOOTSTRAP ON THE FLY FOR YOU**